|

 Senecio meuselii Rauh 1971

-an evergreen shrubby plant with fleshy laterally-compressed lanceolate leaves and a thyrse of small yellow flowers.
+an evergreen shrubby plant with fleshy laterally-compressed lanceolate succulent leaves and a thyrse of small yellow flowers.

 Native to Madagascar.